 In-Camera Image Processing

-The HERO7 Black has a suite of processing tools that fall under its umbrella called SuperPhoto.
+The HERO7 Black has a suite of processing tools that fall under its SuperPhoto features.
 It includes HDR (high-dynamic range) processing, local tone mapping, and multi-frame noise reduction.
 The camera is in control of which tools are used for each image–it doesn’t give you much control over them aside from turning it on or off–but the results are often an improvement over the unprocessed version.
 And while those results aren’t really something you can’t replicate or even improve on in a good post-processing app like Lightroom, you can get them without the post-processing step.
 There are some considerations in using SuperPhoto, though: it’s slow, and you can’t use it with RAW.

 The Osmo Action doesn’t have any of these advanced processing options for still images (but it does have HDR video; see above).